Penalty points in Ireland: Annulment controversy

-Subsequent develkopments
+Subsequent developments

 The District Court in common law had discretion to allow those accused of minor offences to make a contribution to the court poor box to avoid a criminal conviction.
 This power was historically used in relation to road traffic offences until 2014, when the High Court ruled that the introduction of mandatory penalty points had eliminated discretion in relation to applicable offences.
 Nevertheless, The Irish Times reported in 2025 that some District Court judges were continuing to allow use of the poor box.